vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-With `vite-plugin-ssr` you can also create a SPA (an MPA more precisely speaking) and an HTML website (with zero/minimal browser-side JavaScript).
+With `vite-plugin-ssr` you can also create a SPA(/MPA) and an HTML website (with zero/minimal browser-side JavaScript).

 You can also mix.
 For example, you can render your admin panel as a SPA, while your render your marketing pages to HTML.

 The rule of thumb is to render a page to:
- - HTML (with zero/minimal browser-side JavaScript), if the page has no interactivity (technically speaking: if the page has no stateful component).
+ - HTML (zero/minimal browser-side JavaScript), if the page has no interactivity (technically speaking: if the page has no stateful component).
 Example: blog, non-interactive marketing pages.
- - SPA, if the page has interactivity and doesn't need SEO (the page doesn't need to appear on Goolge).
-Example: admin panel, rich interactive desktop-like app.
+ - SPA, if the page has interactivity and doesn't need SEO (e.g. the page doesn't need to appear on Goolge).
+Example: admin panel, desktop-like web app.
  - SSR, if the page has interactivity and needs SEO (the page needs to rank high on Google).
 Example: social news website, interactive marketing pages.

 To render a page as a SPA, simply render static HTML: